Chronic care management (CCM)is an urgent need as chronic disease is a significant driver of healthcare costs.

 Those living with chronic conditions interact with the healthcare system in unique ways and as the number of chronic conditions increases, so do the challenges to managing healthcare.
 The statistics underscore the size scope of the issue.

 The Centers for Disease Control and Prevention (CDC) reports that 90% of the nation’s $3.8 trillion per year healthcare costs can be attributed to people with chronic diseases and mental health conditions.

 About 141 million people in the United States were living with one or more chronic conditions in 2010, and this number is projected to increase to 171 million by 2030.

 Nearly 60% of adult Americans have at least one chronic disease.
 Chronic conditions like diabetes, cancer, and cardiovascular disease are the leading causes of death in this country.
 More than two-thirds of all deaths are caused by one or more of five chronic diseases: heart disease, cancer, stroke, chronic obstructive pulmonary disease, and diabetes.

 Examples of chronic conditions include, but aren’t limited to: Alzheimer’s disease and related dementia, arthritis (osteoarthritis and rheumatoid), asthma, atrial fibrillation, Autism spectrum disorders, cancer, cardiovascular disease, Chronic Obstructive Pulmonary Disease (COPD), depression, diabetes, hypertension, and infectious diseases like HIV and AIDS.

 What is Chronic Care Management?

-Chronic care management is designed to support individuals who have long-term health issues that require ongoing medical attention and management, such as diabetes, hypertension, heart disease, chronic obstructive pulmonary disease (COPD), and more.
+CCM is designed to support individuals who have long-term health issues that require ongoing medical attention and management, such as diabetes, hypertension, heart disease, chronic obstructive pulmonary disease (COPD), and more.
 These conditions often cannot be cured completely but can be controlled and managed to improve the individual’s quality of life.